Evan Wright

 Evan Alan Wright (December 12, 1964 – July 12, 2024) was an American writer, known for his reporting on subcultures for Rolling Stone and Vanity Fair.
 He was best known for his book on the Iraq War, Generation Kill (2004).
-He also wrote an exposé about a top Central Intelligence Agency officer who allegedly worked as a Mafia hitman, How to Get Away with Murder in America (2012).
+He also wrote an exposé about a top Central Intelligence Agency officer (Ric Prado) who allegedly worked as a Mafia hitman, How to Get Away with Murder in America (2012).

 Although some compare his writings to those of Hunter S. Thompson, Wright claimed his biggest literary influences were authors Mark Twain and Christopher Isherwood.
 The New York Times called his military writing "nuanced and grounded in details often overlooked in daily journalistic accounts" and noted his use of "gallows humor".

 Biography

 Wright was born in Cleveland, Ohio, on December 12, 1964, and grew up in Willoughby, Ohio.
 Both of his parents were lawyers and he had a sister, Nora.
 His father was a prosecutor, then the general counsel for a utility.
 Wright attended Hawken School, but was expelled for selling cannabis and sent to a home for juvenile delinquents called The Seed.
 He returned to Hawken and made state debate finals in high school.
 Wright studied at Johns Hopkins University and at Vassar College; he graduated from Vassar with a degree in medieval history.
 His first writing job was to interview South African political leader Mangosuthu Buthelezi, but it was for a small magazine that did not pay.
+Wright was married to Shana "Kelli" Wright and they had two sons, Carter and Evan Jr. and a daughter, Kennedy.

-Wright died by suicide via firearm at his home in Los Angeles on July 12, 2024, at the age of 59, reportedly due to post-traumatic stress disorder resulting from childhood abuse.
+Wright committed suicide with a firearm at his home in Los Angeles on July 12, 2024, at the age of 59, reportedly due to post-traumatic stress disorder resulting from childhood abuse.